creativecreature/pulse/README.md

 I run the RPC server as a daemon.
 I've created a small [plugin](https://github.com/creativecreature/vim-code-harvest) for neovim that maps different autocommands to remote procedure calls to the server.

 The server writes each session to a mongodb database.
-You can provide an URI in the `.envrc` file.
+You can provide a URI in the `.envrc` file.

 ## Building